Satellite OBC (on board computer) systems play a number of very important roles in any space system.

 In this article we took a brief look at the role OBCs play in a satellite or spacecraft and present several products available on the global space marketplace.

-A range of standard and non-standard interface formats are in use (e.g. RS485, CAN, SpaceWire, SPI and I2C) and the OBC itself can be provided as an integrated unit in the satellite bus and avionics system, or as a modular device capable of working with various other pieces of multi-vendor equipment.
+A range of standard and non-standard interface formats are in use in OBCs today (e.g. RS485, CAN, SpaceWire, SPI and I2C) and the OBC itself can be provided as an integrated unit in the satellite bus and avionics system, or as a modular device capable of working with various other pieces of multi-vendor equipment.

-The OBC plays several roles in the effective operation of a spacecraft or satellite.
+On board computers play several roles in the effective operation of a spacecraft or satellite.
 These functions usually include: